circonus-labs/circonus-cookbook/README.md

 ## TODO List

-    * None of the resources offer :delete actions yet
+    * Most of the resources do not offer :delete actions yet (check_bundle does)
     * Graph resource lacks facilities for access keys, guides, and composites
     * Support for graphs in default recipe (attribute walker)
     * Ability to control order of rules